Presenters & Sessions

 Dr. Rosanna Sanchez John is a Licensed Clinical Professional Counselor (LPC), Approved Clinical Supervisor (ACS) in Maryland, and a National Certified Counselor (NCC) who earned her Doctor of Education in Counselor Education and Supervision at Marymount University.
 Rosanna is an Assistant Professor at Trinity Washington University.
 Rosanna conducts mental health services in both English and Spanish to adolescents, adults, couples, and families.
 She has been working intensively with anxiety, trauma, adjustment issues, family transitional issues, cultural adaptation, crisis assessment and intervention in both the government sector, non-profit organizations, and private practice.
 Rosanna has presented at numerous international and national conferences, on racial identity, traditional spiritual practices, Latinx community.
 Her professional interests include multicultural counseling, racial identity development in Afro-Latinx and diverse populations, religious and spiritual issues in counseling.

-Going Global: Clinical Implications of Study Abroad Programs in Counselor Education (1.0 CEU)
+Going Global: Clinical Implications of Study Abroad Programs in Counselor Education (1.0 CE)

 Dr. Lisa R. Jackson-Cherry